Sensitivity analysis based on Cram{\'e}r von Mises distance: Proofs

 where the sum is taken over all the indices $i_1$, $i_2$, $i_3$, $i_4$, $j_1$, $j_2$, $j_3$, $j_4$ from 1 to $N$.
-The only scenarii that could lead to terms in $O\left(\frac{1}{N}\right)$ or even $O\left(1\right)$ appear when we sum over indices all different except 2 i's or 2 j's or over indices all different.
+The only cases leading to terms in $O\left(\frac{1}{N}\right)$ or even in $O\left(1\right)$ appear when we sum over indices that are all different except two $i$'s or two $j$'s or over indices that are all different.
 Nevertheless, in those cases, at least one term of the form $\E[G(U_{i},V_{j})]$ appears.
-Since the function $G$ is centered, those scenarii are then discarded.\\\\ (ii) Analogously, it suffices to show that $\E[T_N^4]=O\left(\frac{1}{N^2}\right)$.
-The only scenarii that could lead to terms in $O\left(\frac{1}{N}\right)$ or even $O\left(1\right)$ appear when we sum over indices all different except 2 i's, 2 j's or 2 k's or over indices all different.
-Nevertheless, in those cases, at least one term of the form $\E[H(U_{i},U_{j},V_{k})]$ appears.
-Since the function $H$ is centered, those scenarii are then discarded. \end{proof}
+Since the function $G$ is centered, those cases are then discarded.\\\\ The proof of the result concerning $T_N$ follows the same tracks. \end{proof}